 Fraud alerts prevent identity theft by placing an alert on a credit report to indicate that financial institutions should contact the member before opening accounts or processing loan requests.
 This allows the member to confirm that they are in fact requesting the account/loan.

-90 Day Fraud Alert – Used if you think your personal information has been compromised, but no one has opened accounts or taken out loans in your name.
+Fraud Alert – Used if you think your personal information has been compromised, but no one has opened accounts or taken out loans in your name.
+Stays on your credit report for at least one year.

 Extended Fraud Alert – Members can only place extended fraud alerts on their credit reports after someone has opened accounts in their name and their identity has been stolen.
 A police report must be filed before placement of an extended fraud alert.
 The extended fraud alert lasts for seven years.